sugi-juku/get-tension/README.md

 For people who love Tennis and Badminton.
 You can get racket string tension from sound by hitting your racket face.
-AI learn stringing data just finished stringing, and predict current racket string tension.
+AI learns stringing data just finished stringing, and predicts current racket string tension.
 It is written with Python.

 ## Description